Your Guide to MVP, MMP, MLP, MDP and MAP Startup Stages

 4. Developing a Minimum Viable Product (MVP) and Releasing it to Users

-Then you have to focus on MVP development.
+Then you have to focus on MVP product development process.
 Make it really basic, just the features you would need to test the product/market fit and get significant results.
 The goal is to collect user feedback about the product in general and understand what users like most about it.

 5. Iterating Based on User Feedback